thomasprost/urban-couscous/Misc/Browser-dev-tools.md

-### Chrome Dev Tools
+### Browser Dev Tools

-Some of these features work in Firefox too
+These features should work in all browsers

 #### Clear